dlanger/simple-slideshow/readme.txt

 = 1.0 =
 Initial upload to Wordpress.org.

-= 1.0.1 =
+= 1.1 =
 This version allows the use of all Cycle translations.
 Adds support for internationalization.
 Upgrades the version of Cycle Lite used to properly hide non-displayed elements and their links.

 = 1.2 =
-This version support auto-advancing slideshows, as well as improved internals and more customizable CSS.
+This version supports auto-advancing slideshows, as well as improved internals and more customizable CSS.